kedibeki/kedibeki/README.md

 <h3>
 <p align="left">

-EXPERTISE:

 🙏Thank You for Visiting My Page!
 I'm Excited Because "We (You🫶Me) are Going to Build a Brighter Future: Today!"

-To Excel✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🔐Cyber Security, 🫀Biomedical Science, and 💰Business Analytics are the Pillars.
+Data📊 and AI/ML🧠 are the driving forces of the technology era.
+They transform businesses by enhancing capabilities in Product Management🛒, Software Engineering💻, Cloud Computing💭, Business Analytics💰, Biomedical Science🫀, and Cyber Security🔐.

-Therefore, To Master These Fields: I have Developed📈 and Elevated💡 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects🛠 and Enrolling in Dozens of specialization courses 📚 from Prestigious Universities and High-Tech Corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Pennsylvania, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and Earned Professional and Specialty Certifications💎.
+With 12 Years of Experience in Multiple Positions: I have Developed💡 and Elevated📈 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects and Enrolling in Dozens of specialization courses📚 from Prestigious Universities and High-Tech Corporations and Earned Professional and Specialty Certifications💎.

 I will post these fields Inevitable Contributions from the smallest to the largest sectors and businesses!
 AI, automation, and The future: I will upload my personal projects, notes (study materials), and personal achievements (Certifications) in all sectors, professions, and businesses!" 📝